 Stefan is a former United States Congress committee lawyer and long-time litigator who has mediated, arbitrated, tried and appealed cases in numerous courts across the country.
-He leverages leading-edge technology and retains exceptional experts to provide superb client service.
-Stefan brings to his cases skillful, carefully-crafted advocacy and outside of the box lateral thinking.
+He leverages leading-edge technology and trial presentation specialists and retains exceptional experts with the aim to win cases.
+Stefan brings to his cases skillful, carefully crafted advocacy and unboxed lateral thinking.
 He is highly responsive to client needs, recognizing the importance a significant legal dispute can have on a client’s professional and personal life.
-He handles civil litigation and appeals in several core areas:
+He handles civil litigation, trials and appeals in a few core areas of the law:

 Stefan previously served as Majority Counsel to the Committee on Banking and Financial Services of the U.S. House of Representatives in Washington, DC.
 As a Committee staff member, Stefan was involved in the development and passage of several significant pieces of financial services legislation, including the “Gramm-Leach-Bliley Act” (GLBA) and the Credit Union Membership Access Act of 1998, which legislatively overturned the holding in National Credit Union Admin. v.
 First Nat’l Bank & Trust Co., 522 U.S. 479 (1998).